Dy1anCat/discretize-guides/builds/guardian/heal-firebrand/index.md

 - Skill 1 creates an effect in a cone in front of you.
 - Skill 2 creates an effect around you.
 - Skill 3 is a ground target skill.
-- Skill 4 creates a field.
+- Skill 4 creates a field with additional effects.
-- Skill 5 grants a unique buff to your allies.
+- Skill 5 grants a unique buff to your allies, significant impact at critical moments.

 <Skill name="Tome of Justice" />: